Enjoy-Korea/help-center/src/pages/policies/host_en.md

 #### 17-3 Requesting Mediation from the Customer Center

-- Mediation can be requested from the Enkor customer center within three business days.
+- Mediation can be requested from the Enko customer center within three business days.
-- The Enkor customer center will mediate based on the basic terms and cancellation/refund policy and may request copies of the evidence collected by the "Guest" and the "Host."
+- The Enko customer center will mediate based on the basic terms and cancellation/refund policy and may request copies of the evidence collected by the "Guest" and the "Host."
 - If evidence of the "Guest's" violation (e.g., smoking, bringing in pets) is provided by the "Host," the "Guest" may not be eligible for compensation.

 #### 17-4 Proceeding with Compensation